North London’s best local parks

 What is it?
 A 30-acre green space in Hackney where you’ll find pollarded trees, dog walkers and the odd sports fanatic.
 In summer months, it’s a destination for sun-seeking hipsters.

 Why go?
 Drinking pink wine and eating kebabs here in summer is a real treat.
-But there’s also swimming at the heated lido, a cricket pitch and basketball nets, a summer paddling pool, tennis courts, an outdoor gym and three kids’ playgrounds with climbing frames.
+But there’s also swimming at the heated lido, a cricket pitch and basketball nets, a summer paddling pool, tennis courts, an outdoor gym and two kids’ playgrounds.

 Top tip The wildflower meadow, a relatively recent addition to the park, is a lovely tranquil spot.